terrycojones/rpnpy/README.md

 The elimination of parens is the main beauty of RPN (at least aesthetically - the stack model of computation is a pretty awesome idea too).
 The price is that you have to learn to think in postfix.
-With the `:r` modifier, `rpn.py` tries to be flexible in where it will find things on the stack.
+With the `:r` modifier, `rpnpy` tries to be flexible in where it will find things on the stack.
 There's also the `swap` command in case you forget to push something and need to flip the top stack items before running some other command.